 VA cash-out rates change daily based on market conditions.
-The following cash-out rates are current as of Jan 29th, 12:07 PM CST.
+The following cash-out rates are current as of Sep 21st, 06:08 PM CST.

 |VA Loan Type||Interest Rate||APR|

-|30-year VA Cash-Out||6.625%||6.966%|
+|30-year VA Cash-Out||7.500%||7.845%|

-|30-Year VA Cash-Out Jumbo||6.625%||7.002%|
+|30-Year VA Cash-Out Jumbo||7.500%||7.971%|

 Generally, there are no restrictions on using your cash back.
 Common uses include, but are not limited to:

-In addition, most homeowners have to contend with the VA Funding Fee, which goes directly to the Department of Veterans Affairs to help keep the loan program going.
-This fee is typically 2.3 percent of the loan amount for first-time users of the VA loan and 3.6 percent for veterans who've used the benefit before.
-Borrowers who receive compensation for a service-connected disability and eligible surviving spouses do not pay this fee.
+Another consideration is that many homeowners must contend with the VA Funding Fee.
+The VA Funding Fee goes directly to the Department of Veterans Affairs to help keep the loan program running.
+The VA funding fee is typically 2.15 percent of the loan amount for first-time users of the VA loan and 3.3 percent for Veterans who've used the benefit before.

-Estimate your total costs and savings with Veterans United's refinance calculator for VA cash-out and streamline refinance.
+Estimate your total costs and savings with Veterans United's VA refinance calculator.

-A Veterans United loan specialist can walk you through the fine print of any offer you receive and help you assess whether it's valid.
+If you receive A Veterans United loan specialist can walk you through the fine print of any offer you receive and help you assess whether it's valid.

 To better understand if a VA Cash-Out refinance is right for you and your financial situation, contact the experts at Veterans United Home Loans.

-Market conditions affect VA Cash-Out rates daily.
+Daily market conditions affect VA cash-out rates.
 Rates can and will vary by lender, but VA loans continue to have the lowest average fixed rate on the market.
-Closing costs can also vary by lender, although the VA limits what they can charge to cover their own costs to 1 percent of the loan amount.
+Closing costs can also vary by lender, although the VA limits what lenders can charge.
 The VA sets the appraisal fee, but homeowners can shop around for the best deal on other third-party costs.

-For first-time users of the VA loan benefit, the VA Funding Fee on a Cash-Out refinance is 2.3 percent.
-For those reusing their benefit, the VA Funding Fee on a Cash-Out refinance is 3.6 percent.
+For first-time users of the VA loan benefit, the VA Funding Fee on a cash-out refinance is 2.15 percent.
+For those reusing their benefit, the VA Funding Fee on a cash-out refinance is 3.3 percent.

-VA Cash-Out refinances typically take 45 to 60 days to close.
-But every homeowner's situation is different, and some Cash-Outs might closer faster.
-Talk with a VA loan expert to get an accurate estimate on closing time.
+VA cash-out refinances typically take 45 to 60 days to close.
+But every homeowner's situation is different, and some cash-outs might close faster.
+Talk with a VA loan expert to get an accurate estimate of closing time.

 Talking about VA loan equity reserves is another way of describing home equity.
-You may have received a letter in the mail telling you to tap into your "VA Loan Equity Reserves," which is really just a fancy way of saying you may be eligible for a VA Cash-Out refinance.
+You may have received a letter in the mail telling you to tap into your "VA Loan Equity Reserves," which is a fancy way of saying you may be eligible for a VA cash-out refinance.
 Equity is the monetary difference between what you owe on your mortgage and your home's value.